MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 # Yammer and Office 365 Groups

 If your Yammer network is eligible, you can use Office 365 connected groups in Yammer.

 You can tell if a group in Yammer is an Office 365 connected group when you see the **Office 365 Resources** section in the right navigation of the Yammer group:

 ![Screenshot showing Office 365 Resources](../media/195dd76c-6007-469e-9242-7889a3b217a9.png)

-## Advantages of using Office 365 connected groups
+## Advantages of using Office 365-connected groups

 Office 365 connected groups have many advantages over non-connected Yammer groups:

 - Access Office 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, from within Yammer.
 Also includes integration with Power BI and Stream.
 - Create and host live events ([Live events in Yammer](../manage-yammer-groups/yammer-live-events.md))
 - Use Office 365 connectors to add apps to Yammer ([Add apps to Yammer](https://support.office.com/en-us/article/Add-apps-to-Yammer-bbb77f10-8779-4f3d-8096-db256f8653b8))